 - Object: 1206 x 1345 x 14 mm

 - Purchased with assistance from the American Fund for the Tate Gallery, Tate Members, Tate International Council and the Art Fund 2008

-Oiticica continually coined new words to describe his work.
-Bilateral was a term he invented to designate works which move away from traditional, two-dimensional painting (which he called the ‘painting-picture’), to what he called ‘non-objects’ painted on both sides and suspended from the ceiling.
-The Bilaterals, such as this one called ‘Teman’, all explore close-colour contrasts and, in particular, the properties of white, identified by Oiticica as the ‘ideal light-colour, the synthesis-light of all colours’.
+Oiticica often created new words to describe his work.
+‘Bilateral’ was a term he invented for his works which move away from traditional, two-dimensional painting.
+These works were painted on both sides and suspended from the ceiling.
+They encourage active engagement as you have to walk around them to see both sides.
+The Bilaterals, such as this one called ‘Teman’, explore close-colour contrasts.
+Here Oiticica looks at the properties of white.
+He identified white as the ‘ideal light-colour, the synthesis-light of all colours’.